TokisanGames/Terrain3D/doc/docs/collision.md

 ### Getting The Normal

-After getting the height, you may also wish to get the normal with `Terrain3DStorage.get_normal(global_position)`.
+After getting the height, you may also wish to get the normal with `Terrain3DData.get_normal(global_position)`.
 The normal is the vector3 pointing perpendulcar to the terrain face.

 ### Visualizing Collision

-To see the collision shape, first enable `Terrain3D/Debug/Show Collision` as described above.
+To see the collision shape, first set `Terrain3D/Collision/Collision Mode` to `Full / Editor`.

 To see it in the editor, in the Godot `Perspective` menu, enable `View Gizmos`.
 Disable this option on slow systems.